 \section{Introduction}

 This paper is concerned with the lossy compression of general random variables, specifically with rate-distortion (R-D) theory and quantization of random variables taking values in general measurable spaces such as, e.g., manifolds and fractal sets.
-Manifold structures are prevalent in data science, e.g., in compressed sensing \citep{bawa09,care09,capl11,albdekori18,ristbo15,cose06}, machine learning \citep{femina16,lz12}, image processing \citep{lufahe98,soze98}, directional statistics \citep{maju00}, and handwritten digit recognition \citep{hidare97}.
-Fractal sets find application in image compression and in modeling of Ethernet traffic \citep{letawi94}.
+Manifold structures are prevalent in data science, e.g., in compressed sensing \cite{bawa09,care09,capl11,albdekori18,ristbo15,cose06}, machine learning \cite{femina16,lz12}, image processing \cite{lufahe98,soze98}, directional statistics \cite{maju00}, and handwritten digit recognition \cite{hidare97}.
+Fractal sets find application in image compression and in modeling of Ethernet traffic \cite{letawi94}.

 In the following, we formally introduce the mathematical setup underlying R-D theory and quantization, review the corresponding relevant results in the literature, and summarize our main contributions.
-Quantities not defined directly in the following are introduced in the notation paragraph at the end of this section.
+Quantities not defined directly are introduced in the notation paragraph at the end of this section.